aaditkamat/plan-it-right/README.md

 ## Project Summary

-The application  'PlanItRight' specializes in providing 5-day itineraries to over 10 cities from the countries of South-east Asia.
-Apart from providing the daily schedule, it provides user more information about the attraction/ place, such as description, location attributes, opening hours and ratings.
+The application  'PlanItRight' specializes in providing 5-day itineraries to over 10 cities from the countries in the ASEAN region.
+Apart from providing the daily schedule, it provides user more information about the attraction/place, such as description, location attributes, opening hours and ratings.

 Some factors which make this application unique include-
 1. Trip Itineraries generated takes into account the  number of people going for the trip